onty/blog-content/content/Unix-Linux/IPv6-at-home.md

 ```

 Looks good !
 My gateway can ping the other IPv6 address out there.
 Hello World6!
 Now, the next thing is to configure the rest of the home network to be able to get IPv6 address too.
+This is where SLAAC comes into play.

 The software I used is *rtadvd* which comes as a basic package in FreeBSD.
 This software supposed to advertise the IPv6 address assignment and routing towards my local network.